joshsj/joshsj.github.io/source/_posts/notes-on-software-design/analysis.md

 They specify a theoretical or an actual end-user requiring an age, personal background, personal needs, etc., and are formatted as a paragraph.

-{% quote "Example User Persona" %}
+{% caption "Example User Persona" %}

-Betty is 37 years old, she has been Warehouse Manager for five years and worked for Simpkins Brothers Engineering for twelve years.
+_Betty is 37 years old, she has been Warehouse Manager for five years and worked for Simpkins Brothers Engineering for twelve years.
 She didn't go to university, but has studied in her evenings for a business diploma.
 She has two children aged 15 and 7 and does not like to work late.
 She did part of an introductory